soysal/ruta.vim/README.md

 # ruta.vim
 A syntax highlighter for Apache UIMA Ruta scripts.
+Currently, only aims quick updates on the server.

 ## Features